Can You Paint Over Smoke-Stained Walls?

 Spraying Smoke Stains With BIN Primer

 Wearing a proper respirator is an absolute must because you do not want to be breathing in primer fumes.
 Open the windows and use a box fan to filter out as many of the VOC's as possible.
-This product does smell bad, but you won't have any problems at all with stain bleed-through when you paint over it.
+This product does smell bad, but it's worth it because you won't have any problems at all with stain bleed-through when you paint over it.
 Your paint finish will also turn out super smooth and uniform.

 If you don't want to buy one, rent an airless paint sprayer instead.
 Rentals are cheap and practical if you only need to spray for a day or two.
 BIN sprays really nice with an airless sprayer without any thinning needed.
 I prefer it over oil primer because it dries faster and the smell doesn't linger after drying.